BTCDecoded/blvm-docs/src/modules/overview.md

 ## Module System Architecture

-All modules run in separate processes with IPC communication, providing:
+All modules run in separate processes with IPC communication (see [Module System Architecture](../architecture/module-system.md) for details), providing:

 - **Process Isolation**: Each module runs in isolated memory space
 - **Crash Containment**: Module failures don't affect the base node